Three Minute Thesis Competition

 If you are interested in competing in the 3MT competition, below are some Frequently Asked Questions that will help you get started.

-The Three Minute Thesis (3MT) is a skills development activity that challenges Research Higher Degree students to explain their research projects to a non-specialist audience in just three minutes.
+The Three-Minute Thesis (3MT) is a skills development activity that challenges research higher degree students to explain their research project to a non-specialist audience in three minutes or less.
+You can visit the official Three Minute Thesis site to view videos from past competition winners at other universities.

 How long is each 3MT presentation?